Diego Nadaya: San Martín de San Juan

 In 2010, he moved to San Martín de San Juan.
 He made his debut against San Martín de Tucumán in a 0–0 home draw.
 He completed 5 appearances but he did not manage to score any goal in the league.

 CD Universidad San Martín

 In 2011, he moved to CD Universidad San Martín.
 On 19 February, Nadaya capped his debut with a goal, scoring San Martín's first goal in a 2–1 home win against Universidad César Vallejo Club de Fútbol.
 He completed 15 appearances having scored 5 goals.

 Centro Deportivo Olmedo

 In 2012, he moved to Centro Deportivo Olmedo.
 He made his debut against Técnico Universitario in a 0–3 home loss.
 He scored his first goal against Deportivo Quito in a 4–4 win.
 He completed 10 appearances having scored 1 goal.

-Olympiakos Volou 1937 F.C.
+Olympiacs Volos

-On 8 February 2013 he moved to Olympiakos Volou 1937 F.C.
-His first goal came against Anagennisi Giannitsa in a 1–0 home win.
+On 8 February 2013 he moved to Olympiacos Volos His first goal came against Anagennisi Giannitsa in a 1–0 home win.
 His next goal came three days later against Doxa Drama F.C.
 He also scored against Thrasyvoulos F.C. in a 3–1 home win.